2234147281/STA437-Final-Project-Code/README.md

-# STA437-Final-Project-Code
-The dataset and the R code is here.
-You can directly download it and run it.
+# STA437 Final Project — Code & Reproducibility
+This repository contains the complete R code and dataset used for the STA437 Final Project.
+All analyses, figures, and tables presented in the report can be reproduced by running the scripts included here.